Rhett Jackson, Professor of Hydrology

 4067 (Hydrogeology, Geochemistry, and Groundwater Study within the Coweeta Hydrologic Laboratory, 2006-2010)

-3036 (Hourly water quality measurements at 21 sites in the Little Tennessee River watershed, Macon County, NC)
+3036 (Hourly water quality measurements from 21 sites in the Little Tennessee River watershed, Macon County, NC)

-3030 (Stage, flow, and suspended sediment data from nine "intensive" Coweeta-LTER watershed study sites from August 2010 to October 2011)
+3030 (Stage, flow, and suspended sediment data from the 9 "intensive" Coweeta-LTER watershed study sites from August 2010 to October 2011)

 2018 (Modeled riparian stream shading: Agreement with field measurements and sensitivity to riparian conditions)